IBM/cloud-enterprise-examples/ARTICLE.md

 ### 5.1 IBM Kubernetes Service

-We can build highly available and scalable applications on IBM Cloud Kubernetes service.
-In this section, we provide you links to resources that help you set up a IKS cluster on a Virtual Private Cloud, and see the autoscaling in action.
+IBM Cloud Kubernetes Service provides intelligent scheduling, self-healing, horizontal scaling, load balancing, secret and configuration management for your applications.
+Auto-scaling in Kubernetes comes in two forms: Horizontal Pod Autoscaler (HPA) and Cluster Autoscaler (CA).
+HPA is autoscaling at the pod level and it scales the pod in a deployment, whereas CA is used to scale nodes in a cluster.
+In this section, we provide you the resources that help you set up a IKS cluster on a Virtual Private Cloud, and see the autoscaling in action.

 1. [Overview of autoscaling](https://ibm.github.io/cloud-enterprise-examples/deploy-iks/content-overview)